 “I had all of these students in their first kitchen lab class,” Ball says.
 “Then they’re working in this real-world situation for a company that has a lot riding on this opening; it was a different level of gratification.”

-Opening a new restaurant at any time is a long, challenging process, but doing so during a pandemic added another layer of complexity for the Good Eats Group team.
+Opening a new restaurant at any time is a challenging process but doing so during a pandemic added another layer of complexity for the Good Eats Group team.

 “This environment dramatically changed how we do openings,” says Martin Murch, who co-owns Good Eats Group with John McLean.
 “I shared with Adam some challenges we had in respects to the recruiting environment.”

-Murch and Schmith talked about the skillset the students and graduates needed to have and what they’d be tasked with.
-Schmith says he had the upmost confidence in the selected students, partly because they hadn’t missed a minute in the kitchen – even during the pandemic.
+Murch talked about the skillset the students needed to have and what they’d be tasked with.
+Schmith says he had the utmost confidence in the selected students, partly because they hadn’t missed a minute in the kitchen – even during the pandemic.

 “A lot of schools completely shut down or went fully online during the pandemic,” Schmith says.
-“But we found creative ways to stay open and stay in the kitchen while keeping our staff and our students safe.”
+“But we found creative ways to stay in the kitchen while keeping our staff and our students safe.”

-And because the LCCC program continued operations, it continued to recruit promising new students like Matt Gregory, who’s in his second year in the program and was part of the team in Columbus.
+Because the LCCC program continued operations, it also continued to recruit new students like Matt Gregory, who was part of the team in Columbus.

 Fresh opportunities ahead